 1. Apply for Admission

-Complete the application for admission online or submit the application to the Undergraduate Admissions Office.
+Complete the application for admission online or submit the application to the Admissions Office.
 The fee to apply is $30 for freshman and $50 for transfer applicants.
 Students are encouraged to apply early and must have all required credentials submitted at least two weeks prior to the beginning of the semester.
-Marshall University Undergraduate Admissions can answer questions about your application at 1-800-642-3499 or at firstname.lastname@example.org.
-For a complete listing of all admission policies and requirements, please visit marshall.edu/admissions.
+Marshall University Admissions can answer questions about your application at 1-800-642-3499 or at email@example.com.
+For information about admission policies and requirements, please visit marshall.edu/admissions.